alnav3/bcnc-test/README.md

 ## Database Schema

-The `PRICES` table contains:
+The database now includes three main entities with proper relationships:

+### BRAND Table
+- Brand information with name, description, and creation timestamp
+- One-to-many relationship with prices

+### PRODUCT Table
+- Product catalog with unique codes, names, descriptions, categories
+- One-to-many relationship with prices

+### PRICES Table
 - Product pricing information with date ranges
-- Brand associations (1 = ZARA)
+- Foreign key relationships to both BRAND and PRODUCT tables
 - Priority-based price selection
 - Sample data for testing scenarios

+All tables are properly normalized with foreign key constraints and include audit fields for tracking creation timestamps.

+## JPA Entities

+The infrastructure layer includes JPA entities with Lombok annotations for reduced boilerplate:
+- `BrandEntity` - Brand management with lazy-loaded price relationships
+- `ProductEntity` - Product catalog with unique code constraints
+- `PriceEntity` - Pricing data with proper foreign key mappings

+## Repository Layer

+Spring Data JPA repositories are implemented for each entity:
+- `JpaBrandRepository` - Includes custom finder by brand name
+- `JpaProductRepository` - Basic CRUD operations
+- `JpaPriceRepository` - Basic CRUD operations

 ## Development

 This project uses Liquibase for database migrations located in `src/main/resources/db/changelog/`.
 All schema changes should be versioned through migration files.
+The current migration sequence creates the pricing table first, then adds the normalized brand and product tables with foreign key relationships.

 ## WIP